atrusofthefuture/aoedelinux32/README.md

 when the build is complete you will find a file named aoedelinux-<date>-i686.iso in the "out" directory at the project root

 #### Customization:
 Alternatve desktops may be desired, and in the future I may provide alternate package lists for this purpose.
 For the time being, you will need to remove (or comment out) references to LXDE packages and substitute your desired package group (i.e. gnome, xfce4, etc.).
-Package groups may be listed with command
+Package groups may be listed with command:

   `$ pacman -Sg`

-Or list all member packages in a given group
+Or list all member packages in a given group:

 `$ pacman -Sg gnome`

 ### RUNNING:
 copy .iso to a USB or DVD medium, or open in a virtual machine